blow

 (blossom) To blossom; to cause to bloom or blossom.

-A display of anything brilliant or bright.
+(figurative) A display of anything bright or brilliant.